Kaitlin Webster-Zuber, Co-Founder

 Creativity is how a person expresses themselves through both their strengths and weaknesses.
 I have always enjoyed tracing things in art and then sketching out my own ideas.
 With Musical Traces, I look for ways to “trace” musical ideas in the most literal sense.
 I have a strong appreciation for real tools, such as good drawing pencils.
 A few years ago, I participated in a program called Ryman Arts, which taught me how to work more detailed in the Classical method of art.
 While becoming more aware of myself, I aim to find ways to improve the strengths I have that underline the ideas behind a Classical education.
 Art and music are both platforms which allow me to approach my daily life with a "think outside the box" approach.
 By using a creative mind and being willing to step up and do things that haven’t been done by others, I have been able to allow more access to and gain better access with many new audiences.
 Usually, the spoken language is needed; however, it is crucial that music is understood as a universal language which provides clear ideas that the spoken language cannot.

-Kaitlin Webster-Zuber (19) is a native of Los Angeles, California.
+Kaitlin Webster-Zuber (20) is a native of Los Angeles, California.
 She was homeschooled from 4th grade on and graduated from the Colburn Community School of Performing Arts (Spring 2018) after studying piano there for nine years under Jee Sung Kang.
 She also studied tap dancing with Denise Scheerer, music theory with Kathy Sawada, voice (private with Kay Montgomery and choir with Mikhail Shtangrud), and ballet.
 Throughout her time at Colburn, Kaitlin performed in MTAC, CAPMT, and Junior Bach festivals for piano at both local and regional levels.
 She was an avid participant of Colburn Chamber Music Institute (2016-2018) and still enjoys performing in Junior Chamber Music (2013-present).
 She served as the Los Angeles Branch Board for Junior Chamber Music Student Service Alliance (JCMSSA, 2014-15) and has been awarded numerous scholarships from JCM, including: the Costa Rica Chamber Music Festival, the Idyllwild Arts Summer Piano Intensive, the John Perry Academy Summer Piano Festival, the Montecito International Music Festival, and the Warsaw Piano Intensive.
 In July 2018, she was invited to the Concerto Fest Europa in Bratislava, Slovakia, where she performed solo repertoire and the Mozart Double Piano Concerto No. 10 with her sister Emily.
 Kaitlin frequently page turns for The Music Guild of Los Angeles, and is affiliated with their piano adoption and outreach performance programs.
-She participated with the Salastina Music Society, in their Sounds Promising and Promising Composers programs (2018-19).
-In April 2019, Kaitlin premiered her piano trio, Rhapsody, performed by the professional musicians of Salastina and her sister.
-Kaitlin and Emily will continue to work with Salastina in the 2019-20 school year.
-She studies composition with Professor Ian Krouse (UCLA), and currently attends UC Santa Barbara, where she is pursuing a Bachelor of Music in Piano Performance.
+She participates with the Salastina Music Society, in their Sounds Promising and Promising Composers programs (2018-present).
+Performed by the resident artists of Salastina, Kaitlin has premiered multiple compositions such as her piano trio Rhapsody (2019) and her piano quintet Echoing Dreams (2020).
+She studies composition with Professor Ian Krouse (UCLA).
+She spent two years at UC Santa Barbara where she studied piano with Charles Asche, Paul Berkowitz, and Natasha Kislenko.
+She will be attending Mount Saint Mary's University to earn her BA in Piano Performance under Professor Hak Soon Swiatkowski (and to be closer to her family in LA!).
 Her passions include drawing, cooking, and spending time with family and friends.
 Kaitlin’s solo and chamber music experiences inspired her to establish student outreach concerts, programs which combine Classical music with other artistic forms such as art and dance, as well as more intimate house concerts – all of which lead her to co-found Musical Traces with her sister Emily.

 Emily Webster-Zuber, Co-Founder